 Moveworks operates as an AI-powered assistant that sits on top of your existing enterprise software stack.
 Instead of replacing tools like ServiceNow or Jira, it functions as a conversational interface that employees access through Slack, Microsoft Teams, or web chat.
 Employees ask questions or make requests in conversational language, and Moveworks interprets the intent, searches connected systems for answers, and either provides information or routes tickets to the appropriate backend system.
 An employee typing "I need access to Salesforce" in Teams triggers an automatic access request in ServiceNow while keeping the conversation inside the chat interface.

 The system connects to existing knowledge bases, HR systems, ITSM tools, and identity providers.
 It uses AI to understand employee queries, match them against documentation, or trigger automated workflows.
 Over time, it learns from historical tickets and resolutions to improve response accuracy.
-Moveworks handles common employee support scenarios across IT, HR, and finance departments without requiring employees to learn a separate ticketing system or navigate self-service portals.
+Moveworks handles common employee support scenarios across IT, HR, and finance departments without requiring employees to learn a separate ticketing system or manage self-service portals.

 What ServiceNow ITSM Does and How It Works